-Besides the required courses listed above, students must also complete 15 credit hours of concentration electives-which consist of any non-required BST course (minus the exceptions noted under the above)-and an additional summative project/course: either writing a thesis (PTH 364-65) or completing BST 360 Issues in Biblical Studies.
+Besides the required courses listed above, students must also complete 15 credit hours of concentration electives which consist of any non-required BST course (minus the exceptions noted under the \ above)-and an additional summative project/course: either writing a thesis (PTH 364-65), completing BST 360 Issues in Biblical Studies, or completing an additional 3-hour 200 or 300 level BST elective for which the student will write a 15-25 page paper.
 Outside of these concentration requirements, concentrators must take an additional 23-27 credit hours of electives, at least 15 of which must be CHT and/or TSE courses.